 Since they are so focused on utilizing steam, many don’t realize that hot oil heating systems offer a number of benefits that steam heat can’t compete with.
 Many of the companies that are staying ahead of the curve and ahead of the competition have implemented efficient thermal fluid heating systems and are now using hot oil to fuel their facilities.

 Contrary to what some individuals may think, the fact that most facilities still rely on steam boilers does NOT indicate that steam heat is the better choice when it comes to industrial heating.
 In fact, it’s just the opposite – hot oil heat is the way to go.

 Don’t settle for steam heating just because it’s what is already implemented in your facility.

 If it’s time to rethink your industrial heating solution, think outside the box and consider taking advantage of the benefits hot oil heating systems have to offer.

 At American Heating Company, we have decades of experience working in the industrial heating industry.
 We understand the ins and outs of steam heating and hot oil heating systems and we would be glad to share our insight to help you find the ideal heating solution for your plant or facility.

-Curious about making the switch to thermal fluid heating?
+Curious about making the switch from steam to thermal fluid heating?
 Check out the following resources to learn more about what to expect:

 Thermal Fluid Heater Guide: Choosing the Right Heater for Your Facility: New to hot oil heating?
 Read through our guide to understand the different things to consider and take into account as you’re selecting a heater for your plant.